 The Liturgical Calendar of feasts can be found here

-5:00pm-7:00pm – PRIEST SURGERY – Signing of School forms or see Fr Sean without an appointment – Presbytery
+5:00pm-7:00pm – PRIEST SURGERY – See Fr Sean without an appointment – Presbytery

 11:00am-1:30pm – THURSDAYS TOGETHER – meet your neighbours for a friendly chat, light lunch available – Holy Trinity Church Hall